gemc/source/README.md

 <b>GE</b>ant4 <b>M</b>onte-<b>C</b>arlo

-<b>gemc</b> is an application based on Geant4 libraries to simulate the passage of particles through matter.
+<b>gemc</b> is an application based on Geant4 libraries to simulate the
+passage of particles through matter.

-The simulation parameters (geometry, fields, etc) are defined in databases (MYSQL, TXT): the same <b>gemc</b> executable can be used for different detectors and experiments.
+The simulation parameters (geometry, fields, etc) are defined in external databases (MYSQL, TXT), At run time options can be given to tilt objects, set conditions, etc.

 ========